MacedoCZY/dotfile/README.md

 ```
   - At de intalattion, some option you need to chose, about the confioguration of powerlevel10k
     - For more instructions acess powerlevel10k repo: ```https://github.com/romkatv/powerlevel10k ```

+###  Observation
+Idealy use this sh on a clear installation of debian linux with no interface, or in others linux dist that uses apt package manager.